-The reason I am now writing about things to do in Ghana is because a friend of our family is from there, and has mentioned how much she misses it, and enjoys it very much when she is able to visit.
+The reason I am now writing about things to do in Ghana is that a friend of our family is from there, and has mentioned how much she misses it, and enjoys it very much when she is able to visit.
 This was enough inspiration for me to do a little research.

-Located along the Gulf of Guinea and the Atlantic Ocean, it is considered a sub region of West Africa.
+Located along the Gulf of Guinea and the Atlantic Ocean, it is considered a sub-region of West Africa.
 The country is bordered by Togo in the East, Burkina Faso in the North, the Atlantic Ocean and the Gulf of Guinea in the South, and the Ivory Coast in the West.
 Now let’s investigate a bit, and see what this area of the world is all about.

 Some History of the Area

 Although there were many empires and kingdoms in this area over the course of time, the first permanent existence of Ghana as a state dates back to the eleventh (11th) century.
 The empires with the most influence and power were the Kingdom of Ashanti and the Kingdom of Dagbon.

 The British gained control of this area in the late nineteenth (19th) century, but prior to this the Portuguese took over in the early fifteenth (15th) century, and a number of European countries fought over trading rights after that.
 The present borders were set up as the British Gold Coast in the early 1900s.
 After many years of resistance by the locals to this occupation, Ghana gained independence on March 6, 1957.

 The country comprises an assortment of religious, linguistic, and ethnic groups.
 The first prime minister and president of the country was Kwame Nkrumah.
 The motto of the Convention People’s Party (CPP) was “self-government now”.
 Kwame promoted the concept of Pan-Africanism, and modeled his teachings after the ideas and works of Martin Luther King, Marcus Garvey, and W.E.B.
 Du Bois.